-But we leave that city’s charms – and its shabbiness – for later in our exploration of the island.
-There were other things to find first.
+But straightaway we leave that city’s charms – and its shabbiness – for later in our exploration of the island.
+There were other things to see first.

 We headed west, to Rethymno.

 And we’ve barely got our bearings when Greek Easter crashes down on us.

 We dutifully take our place with the others outside the large, looming, domed ‘Four Martyrs’ church in the centre of Rethymno on Easter Saturday, just before midnight.

 A candle stolen off a small child held in my hand, lighting up my face in a sickly yellow glow, so as I don’t look out of place and fit in with the hundreds of other people milling around here with their glowing, held, candles, all taking a light off each other.

 The light has been flown from Jerusalem to Athens.
 It comes from the Holy Light that they say miraculously appears every year at the Church of the Holy Sepulchre.
 It’s carried in a special plane and then transferred to every church in Greece.
 And everyone believes – is quite sure – that their candle is holding the very light from the flame from Jesus’ tomb in Jerusalem.